Sanchiey/cybersecurity-journey/fortinet-notes/README.md

 # Fortinet Notes
-This folder will contain my notes and progress for Fortinet and Cisco cybersecurity training.
+This folder will contain my notes and progress for Fortinet